Odours in S.E. Calgary

 Why did The City allow residential communities to be built near the Shepard area?

-The Shepard industrial area was established in the 1960s in the farthest edges of the City limits at the time.
-As Calgary has continued to grow, it required expansion into these areas to accommodate residential demand.
+The Shepard industrial area was set up in the 1960s.
+At the time, it was built on the edge of city limits.
+Over time, expansion into these areas was needed to accommodate residential demand.
 There are many communities in Calgary that border industrial areas and are good neighbors to each other.

 Why is it so hard to detect odours?

-Odours can be very subjective in nature – what is offensive to one person, may not be the same for another.
-Smells are also fleeting, can be difficult to describe or recall, making it challenging to monitor properly.
-An odour that may be at your location can be gone in a matter of minutes before it can be reviewed.
+Odours are very subjective in nature.
+What is offensive to one person, may not be for another.
+Smells are also fleeting and can be difficult to describe.
+Odours that appear in the area can fade in minutes before it can be reviewed.

 What is The City doing to improve the odours in the S.E.?

-The City is taking steps to mitigate odours from several of our operations in the area.
-This includes some upgrades to existing systems, development of entirely new systems, as well as operational improvements in how we currently run our various infrastructure.
+The City is taking steps to reduce odours from our infrastructure in the area.
+This includes upgrading existing systems, developing new systems, and improving operations.

 Can we move The City infrastructure to another location?